 While that may rule out a few popular instant win titles, there are plenty of others to take their place.
-Here are a few you might expect to see in PA:
+The PA online lottery launched with 11 of these games, as follows:

 When most people think of playing the lottery, they think of the big wins which can only be made from draw games.
 To play these games, players first fill out a special form by choosing a grouping of what they hope will be lucky numbers.
 They then receive a receipt and wait for a scheduled drawing.
 If some of their numbers are chosen, they might receive a modest payout; if all are chosen, they can potentially win a jackpot of astronomical size.